I pay my utmost respects to the oppressed Kashmiri's: Asif Zardari

-Proud of Kashmiri’s, their valor and courage in the face of oppression: Asif Zardari
+Proud of Kashmiris, their valor and courage in the face of oppression: Zardari

 ISLAMABAD: Former President of Pakistan, Asif Ali Zardari addressing the joint session of the parliament over recent developments in occupied Kashmir lauded the valor and sacrifices made by the Kashmiri’s in their righteous struggle for freedom, ARY News reported on Wednesday.